 - Designer Jim Fogarty gives us a tour of The Australian Garden at Cranbourne

-In the afternoon we travel to Cranbourne where award-winning Melbourne designer Jim Fogarty, who is also a leader for ASA, takes us on a private tour of the multi-award winning Australian Garden that was designed by Taylor Cullity Lethlean with Paul Thompson.
+In the afternoon we travel to Cranbourne, where award-winning Melbourne designer Jim Fogarty, who is also a leader for ASA, takes us on a private tour of the multi-award winning Australian Garden, designed by Taylor Cullity Lethlean with Paul Thompson.
 The garden shows the dramatic variety of Australian plants in an inspiring and immersive display of flora, landscapes, art and architecture.
-Set over 15 hectares the garden follows the journey of water from the arid inland landscapes of central Australia, along dry river beds and down mighty rivers to the coastal fringes of the continent.
+Set over 15 hectares, the garden follows the journey of water from the arid inland landscapes of central Australia, along dry river beds and down mighty rivers to the coastal fringes of the continent.

-Our tour will take in the dramatic red sand garden, rock pool waterways, Eucalypt walk and exhibition gardens all featuring Australian plants and Jim will use his designer eye to explain the design concept and plantings.
+Our tour will take in the dramatic Red Sand Garden, Rockpool Waterway, Eucalypt Walk and exhibition gardens (all featuring Australian plants), and Jim will use his designer eye to explain the design concept and plantings.

 We drive to the Flinders Hotel, home for the next two nights.
 (Overnight Flinders Hotel) BL